arangodb/arangodb/Documentation/UserManual/Transactions.md

-To ensure durability of transactions on a collection that have the `waitForSync` property set to `false`, you can set the `waitForSync` attribute of the object that is passed to `TRANSACTION`.
+To ensure durability of transactions on a collection that have the `waitForSync` property set to `false`, you can set the `waitForSync` attribute of the object that is passed to `executeTransaction`.
 This will force a synchronisation of the transaction to disk even for collections that have `waitForSync´ set to `false`:

-    TRANSACTION({
+    db._executeTransaction({
       collections: {
         write: "users"
       },